ZenDevelopmentEcosystem/nginx-proxy-index/README.md

             "name": "The name of the service",
             "description": "The text description of the service", "url": "The URL to the service",
-            "group": "The service group the site belongs to" }
+            "group": "The service group the site belongs to", "host": "The name of the server/host where the container is running", "tags": ["List", "of" "strings"]

+        }
     ]
 }